Travel Ideas & Inspiration

 Vienna’s unique museums and art stops

-Vienna is an art lover’s paradise, with a museum for every passion – from Renaissance masterpieces to quirky modern art and more.
-Below are a few must-see attractions while filling up your Vienna itinerary.
+Vienna is an art lover’s paradise, with a museum for every passion – from Renaissance masterpieces to modern art and examples of everything in between.
+Here are a few must-see attractions while filling up your Vienna itinerary.

-Housing works by Caravaggio, Raphael, and more, Kunsthistorisches Museum is a can’t-miss stop for classic art enthusiasts.
-If you like to see a little bit of everything (from ancient Egypt to the late 18th century), this museum is a must.
+Housing works by Caravaggio, Raphael, and more, the Kunsthistorisches Museum is a can’t-miss stop for art enthusiasts.
+If you like to see a little bit of everything (from ancient Egypt to the late 18th century), you should add this museum to your list.

 It even holds the world’s largest Bruegel collection!